GitNether/paperback/README.md

 - **Solar System** :: Gives X2 Mult for every level all 9 base planets share.
 - **Furioso** :: Each uniquely scored rank adds X0.2 Mult to this Joker.
 Resets after defeating a boss blind.
 - **Pool Table** :: If first hand of round scored all non-face cards, create a planet of the played hand.
+- **Derecho** :: Gains X0.1 Mult if first hand of round contains only dark suits.
 - **Ghost Cola** :: Sell this card to create a Negative Tag and a random Negative Spectral card.
 - **Nachos** :: X2 Chips, loses X0.05 Chips per card discarded.
 - **Crispy Taco** :: X3 Chips.
 1 in 10 chance this card is destroyed at end of round.